johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 A cookie's creation-time is a time.
 It is initially the current time.

 A cookie's expiry-time is null or a time.
 It is initially null.
-Note: A previous version of this document referred to null as a distinct "persistent-flag".
+Note: A previous version of this document referred to null with a distinct "persistent-flag" being false.

 A cookie's last-access-time is null or a time.
 It is initially null.